As we move forward, we look back at what made video games great! These are the primary things I aim to do through all the GamerZakh platforms:

 2. Proving that video games should be about having fun!
 Many out there would denounce a player for not playing 100% perfectly or optimally but I want to prove that it’s not always about being the ‘best’.
 Even at high levels of play, you can mess around, do crazy things, and have your own style, whether it’s in a single-player city-builder or in competitive multiplayer.
 They really are just video games and having fun should be the number one priority.

 3. Fostering a gaming culture of positivity and responsibility!
 A positive gaming community is good for everyone in terms of sharing knowledge, learning skills, and grouping up to play some multiplayer games without toxicity, maybe even making some friends.
-We all should also be informed about the gaming industry and do proper research before buying into a new game, along with being able to talk about these things calmly and open to new ideas to allow better understanding.
+We all should also be informed about the gaming industry and do proper research before buying into a new game, along with being able to talk about gaming issues calmly and open to new ideas to allow better understanding.

 I’ve been a gamer my whole life.
 My house actually had gaming consoles before I was born thanks to my parents’ interest in the machines at the time.
 It could only play Pong really, but it set a precedence for future gaming purchases.
 We also were one of the few families that had a home computer in the early 90s and we got dial-up Internet pretty much as soon as it was available.